guillermooo/sublime-undocs/source/reference/projects.rst

    the exclude patterns further exclude files or folders from the project.

    ..
-XXX there is more to this, but it requires some reverse engineering
+TODO there is more to this, but it requires some reverse engineering
+   ..
+TODO also find out whether and how the patterns are joined with their global pendants

 **Folders**
    A list of folders